lordthorzonus/yii2-monolog/README.md

 ## Yii2 Monolog

-Yii2 Monolog allows one to use [Monolog](https://github.com/Seldaek/monolog) easily with algolia.
+Yii2 Monolog allows one to use [Monolog](https://github.com/Seldaek/monolog) easily with Yii2.
 For instructions regarding Monolog itself please refer to the [documentation](https://github.com/Seldaek/monolog/blob/master/doc/01-usage.md).

 Table of contents
 =================